Imagine a particular township in which literally hundreds of people were dying every year from heart attacks.

 How would we respond?

 While I can think of several less charitable phrases, let’s pretend that we are in a mood to be compassionate (since I wrote about that recently).
 After all, the well-meaning Christian is not entirely wrong.

 We might point out that “Yes, heart attacks are ‘a heart issue’—but they are not just that.”
 And because they are not just that, it would be foolish to go about preventing them with only prayer and preaching.

 The reason, however, has nothing to do with prayer and preaching being weak.

 Even “heart issues” require a variety of responses.

 They have many causes and, thus, are not reducible to bumper-stickers.
 They require nuanced, both/and thinking, and they are not solved by false dichotomies: trans fats vs. lack of exercise; family history vs. sugary sodas; stress vs. smoking.

 It’s not either/or—it’s both/and.
 And yes, it is also “a heart issue.”

-Never in my life have I seen so many false choices.
+Never have I seen so many false choices.

-In response, one is tempted to scream: “IT’S ‘ALL OF THE ABOVE’!!!
-And we won’t begin to fix it till we recognize that!”
+In response, one is tempted to scream: “IT’S ‘ALL OF THE ABOVE’!!!”

 Behold the challenge of discussing mass shootings in America.